thanegill/website/blog/docker-a-strong-opinion.md

 these](https://docs.docker.com/config/containers/resource_constraints/), a
 docker container is just as dangerous as a rampant piece of software on a normal host.
-A single service running in a container can just as easily break the host when it starts eating memory or cpu.
+A single service running in a container can just as easily break the host when it starts eating memory or cpu, so using containers for "seperation" seems like a mood argument for me.

 ### A lot of the time development != production